Pop!! Again

 The Crocodile Tree

-My favourite piece of fauna on this trip is a tree adorned with striking yellow flowers, flourishing even in the harshest of environments.
+My favourite piece of flora on this trip is a tree adorned with striking yellow flowers, flourishing even in the harshest of environments.
 On one of our boat tours, I was told that the blooming of this tree signals the mating season of crocodiles.
 The emergence of green fruit indicates egg-laying, and fallen fruit means the hatching of baby crocs.
 I’d love to know the proper name of this tree and whether this fascinating correlation is actually true or a tale invented for tourists.

 The Crocodile Tree